 Section 13.1 Layoffs.
-When it becomes necessary to reduce the workforce in the Bargaining unit, the youngest member in point of service shall be first laid off and any layoff thereafter, shall be by reverse seniority, provided that all part-time, intermittent, seasonal, or temporary employees of the Division shall be laid off before any member is laid off.
+When it becomes necessary to reduce the workforce in the Division, the youngest member in point of service shall be first laid off and any layoff thereafter, shall be by reverse seniority, provided that all part-time, intermittent, seasonal, or temporary employees of the Division shall be laid off before any member is laid off.

 Section 13.2 Job Abolishment.
 Members may be laid off as a result of abolishment of positions.
-A member whose position is to be abolished may first fill any available vacancy in the Police Officer rank and so on down until the youngest member in point of service has been reached, who shall be laid off.
+When a position above the rank of Police Officer is abolished, the incumbent shall be first allowed to fill any available vacancy in his or her rank.
+If no such vacancy exists, the incumbent shall displace the next less senior member in his or her rank, or if there is no next less senior member in his or her rank, the incumbent shall displace the next youngest officer in the next lower rank and the youngest member in the next lower rank shall be allowed to displace, and so on down until the youngest member in point of service has been reached, who shall be laid off.